 As cyber criminals sought to capitalize on the crisis, businesses were scrambling to strengthen their security posture and adapt to the new paradigm.
 Now that most companies have become accustomed to the new norm, it would be a good time to reflect on some of the things that we can (or have already) learned about securing our systems and data in a remote working environment.

 There are many similarities and parallels between the ongoing pandemic and the security threats that businesses face – both in terms of how victims are infected and the techniques that are used to contain them.
 While this article focuses on the cyber-security lessons that we can learn from the ongoing health crisis, we could argue that there are lessons that Governments could learn from cyber-security.

 As an example, take the five stages of incident response, which include: preparation, detection and analysis, containment, eradication, and recovery.
 In the context of our response to the pandemic, did we have clearly defined protocols for dealing with each of these stages?
 Probably not.

 Lesson 1: Every second counts

 While we can speculate about the exact origins of the virus, it’s likely that those directly or indirectly responsible would have hesitated to inform the relevant authorities.
-Likewise, companies often fail to report security incidents in fear of how it would affect their reputation.
+Likewise, companies often fail to report security incidents for fear of how they would affect their reputation.